2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 His offensive range might not reach far beyond the restricted area, but he's a bulldozer around the basket.
 He was a 94th percentile finisher as a pick-and-roll screener, a figure with almost universal appeal in today's spread offenses.

-This was hardly the most interesting "What if" question of 2017-18, but what happens to Rodney Hood's value if the Jazz never trade him?
+This was hardly the most interesting "What if" question of 2017-18, but what would have happened to Rodney Hood's value if the Jazz never traded him?

 At the time of the exchange, the 25-year-old swingman was averaging 16.8 points and drilling 2.6 triples per night at a 38.9 percent clip.
 He could manipulate defenders through shrewd pick-and-roll navigating, light the lamp from long distance and ignite at any time.
 He was only 39 games into his season, and he'd already authored 11 20-point outbursts.